Garrett Cooper Player Props: Marlins vs. Mariners

 Garrett Cooper At The Plate

-- Cooper has six doubles, a triple, seven home runs and eight walks while hitting .234.
+- Cooper has six doubles, a triple, eight home runs and eight walks while batting .234.

-- Cooper has had at least one RBI in 32.6% of his games this year (15 of 46), with two or more RBI seven times (15.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Cooper has driven in a run in 16 games this year (34.0%), including eight games with more than one RBI (17.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.